yoavst/Graffiti/docs/platforms/Web UI.md

 - Right clicking a node will open it in the editor (as long it is connected)
 - You can use `Ctrl+Z` and `Ctrl+Shift+Z` to undo/redo your actions
 - Use `Ctrl+S` to save your graph to file.
 You can import it by dragging it to the screen.
+- Middle clicking on an edge will swap arrow type.
 - Use Ctrl+Shift+P to open the command palette for shortcuts and new actions

 ## Advance features